 But the plumber also had something to say about the concern more immediately at hand, er, dangling from his plumbing snake.
 The rat mostly likely fell from the roof, via a vent, and slid to his final resting place.
 He also guessed the rat had been there for ten days—long enough to cause the massive leak, and pooled water that smelled like death.

 So, this is gross and kind of scary.
 And maybe this is a reason to run screaming out of New York and never look back.
-But let us take a moment to be grateful that, a) the rat didn’t make it all the way to the toilet and b) for plumbers, who not only can take care of these inevitable freak accidents we as city dwellers are likely to encounter, but who can chat with us amiably as they do it, reminding us that, even in the face of your worst nightmares, life goes on.
+But let us take a moment to be grateful that, a) the rat didn’t make it all the way to the toilet and b) for plumbers, who not only can take care of these inevitable freak accidents we as city dwellers are likely to encounter, but who can chat with us amiably as they do it, reminding us that, even in the face of your worst nightmares, life in the dirty city goes on.